Understanding Section 43B of the Income Tax Act

 • As mentioned above, only those expenses are allowed as deductions under section 43B, which have been paid before the date of filing the return.
 However, there is an exception to this provision, which was introduced in the Budget 2024.

-• As per the amendment, if payments to Micro and Small Enterprises are not made within the time specified under section 15 of the MSMED Act (15 days and 45 days), those payments will not be allowed as a deduction under section 43B even if the payment is before the due date of the return.
+• As per the amendment, if payments to Micro and Small Enterprises are not made within the time specified under section 15 of the MSMED Act (15 days and 45 days), those payments will not be allowed as a deduction under section 43B, even if the payment is made before the due date of the return.

 Expenses Covered Under the Purview of Section 43B

-Under section 43B, the following will be allowed as deductions from the business income, provided the payment is made on or before the due date of filing the return:
+Under Section 43B, the following will be allowed as deductions from the business income, provided the payment is made on or before the due date of filing the return:

 Statutory Payments